leboff/pyonstar/README.md

 Unofficial Python package for making OnStar API requests.
 This is a Python port of the original OnStarJS package.

+> **Note:** This project was primarily developed through AI-assisted "vibe-coding" - using AI tools to help port the JavaScript codebase to Python while maintaining the original functionality.

 ## Installation

 ```bash